Hamza-Abdulrahman/Port-Scan-Tool/README.md

 Instructions to run the tool

-$ cd Port-Scan-Tool
-$ chmod +x ScanManPort.py
+$ cd Port-Scan-Tool && chmod +x ScanManPort.py && python3 ScanManPort.py
-$ python3 ScanManPort.py

-Use -h to ask for help
+Use -h to ask for help\n

 Options: